-Users can be created by clikcing on the green plus sign beside Add New User at the bottom right of the screen.
-This will display a new window in which you can select the username, password and expiry date of the account as well as one or more system role types for this user.
+Users can be created by clicking on the green plus sign beside Add New User at the bottom right of the screen.
+This will display a new window in which you can select the username, password and expiry date of the account.
+You can also select the groups you wish this user to belong to.
+Multiple groups can be selected.
+In addition you can select one or more system role types for this user.
 The standard system roles are: